-ENG 5170: Applied Syntax; Offered Spring Semester
+LING 5170: Applied Syntax; Offered Spring Semester

 An in-depth study of English syntax with a focus on areas that are difficult for second language learners.
 Emphasis is placed on how English differs from other widely-spoken languages, recognizing and diagnosing learners' errors and clearly and accurately answering students' questions about grammar and usage.

-ENG 5180: Applied Phonology; offered fall semester
+LING 5180: Applied Phonology; offered fall semester

 An in-depth study of the sound structure of English and other languages.
 The consonants, vowels, syllable structure and intonation of English are studied both to discover how best to teach clear pronunciation and to predict what areas will pose difficulties for students.
 Emphasis is placed on developing exceptional phonetic transcription skills and developing strategies for teaching clear pronunciation.

 This class is, in many ways, the capstone of the certificate cycle: An up-to-date study of the theories and best practices of teaching a second language both in the classroom and in tutoring situations.
-Students in this class have access to the ESOL department's exceptional staff of ESOL instructors during this semester and will observe these courses.
+Students in this class have access to the ESOL department's exceptional staff of ESOL instructors during this semester and may observe these courses.
 They will study the history of pedagogical thought on language acquisition and engage with important classroom issues.